marcospontesjunior/marcospontesjunior/README.md

 ## Hello!!
 My name is Marcos and you're on my Github!

 ###
-Completed up to the 8th semester of Engineering (currently on pause), I'm transitioning my career to the Data.
+Completed up to the 8th semester of Engineering (currently on pause), I'm transitioning my career to the Data area.

 ### Find me here 👇
 ###